Wills and Powers of Attorney Introductory Guide

 - Changing Your Will – covers how to change your will, codicils, problems if it is not done correctly and what happens if you marry or divorce.

-- Reasons for Changing Your Will – outlines the main areas and situations which prompt a need to change your will or Powers of Attorney.
+- Reasons for Changing a Will or Power of Attorney Checklist – outlines the main areas and situations which prompt a need to change your will or Powers of Attorney.

 - Storage of Wills and Powers of Attorney – suggestions for safekeeping.